 Sutures- Most surgical techniques use deep sutures.
 You may notice these sutures after your surgery.
 Sutures may spontaneously poke through the skin, become visible or produce irritation that requires suture removal.

 Asymmetry- Some breast asymmetry naturally occurs in most women.
 Differences in terms of breast and nipple shape, size, or symmetry may also occur after surgery.
-Additional surgery may be necessary to attempt improvement of asymmetry.
+Additional surgery may be necessary to attempt improvement of asymmetry after a breast augmentation.